 Debt Management: What Are Your Options?

-Debt Settlement: Settlement is the process of negotiating with your creditors in hopes of reducing the total amount of debt that you owe them.
+Debt Settlement: Settlement is the process of negotiating with your creditors in hopes of reducing the total amount of debt you owe them.
 While you can undertake this process on your own, many people choose to hire a professional debt settlement company or lawyer to negotiate on their behalf.

-Bankruptcy: This should be seen as a last resort as it negatively affects your credit for many years.
+Bankruptcy: This should be a last resort as it negatively affects your credit for many years.
 With bankruptcy, you officially declare that you cannot pay your debts.
 To pursue bankruptcy, you must qualify and complete the entire process, including pre-filing and post-filing counseling.

 Debt Consolidation Loans: What Are the Risks?